Featured image of The Ultimate 3D Printing Filament for Anything You Leave Outdoors is ASA Source: AzureFilm

 Image of: <span class="link" data-action="modal-open" data-modal-ajax="/en/product-overlay/338453/limit/0/">Flashforge</span>

-While initially there were fewer colors available, as you can see in the image above, the brand has grown to include sparkling options of the base colors.
+While initially there were fewer colors available, the brand has grown to include sparkling options of the base colors.
 Flashforge recommends applying a thin layer of water-washable glue to the build plate to improve adhesion.
 If your model is adhering strongly, let it cool down after printing and then heat the plate back up to 70 °C.

 • Size: 1.75 mm (1 kg)